 This is the current A1 forecourt in Bedfordshire.
-For the old services in Yorkshire, see Aberford.
+For the former service area in Yorkshire, see Aberford.

 Astwick Service Station